What is it about?

 If you let yourself feel – you doubt, if you doubt – you’re dead.

-Perhaps I should have been there.
-Perhaps I should have led this expedition.
+Perhaps I should’ve been there.
+Perhaps I should’ve led this expedition.
 Maybe the loss wouldn’t have been so great.
-Yet somehow not being there prevents me from carrying this weight on my shoulders.
-I’d rather not stain my hands with more blood than it already has.
+Yet somehow my absence frees me from carrying this weight on my shoulders.
+I’d rather not stain my hands with more blood than they already have.
 I step closer to the banner, the carvings in the gray wood becoming clearer.

 Unit 18.